 a.
 Scope of control.
 Authority and responsibility for air pollution control within the entire area included in the jurisdiction involved.

 b.
 Degree of control.
-Authority to prevent, abate and control air pollution from all sources within its area of jurisdiction, in accordance with requirements consistent with, or more strict than, the provisions specified in these rules.
+Authority to prevent, abate and control air pollution from all sources within its area of jurisdiction, in accordance with requirements consistent with the provisions specified in these rules.

 c.
 Enforcement.
 Legal authority to enforce its requirements and standards.